Mediobanca posts full-year loss after writedowns

-MILAN, Sept 17 Mediobanca, Italy's best-known investment bank, ended its financial year in the red after heavy writedowns on financial investments such as Telecom Italia and weaker revenues in its crisis-hit domestic market.
+MILAN Mediobanca (MDBI.MI), Italy's best-known investment bank, ended its financial year in the red after heavy writedowns on financial investments such as Telecom Italia (TLIT.MI) and weaker revenues in its crisis-hit domestic market.

 The bank said it will not distribute a dividend despite a relatively strong capital base complying with Bank of Italy recommendations, which bar loss-making lenders from paying dividends.